-I slowly dipped the pen into the ink as I was considering the words that would become my alibi.
+I slowly dipped the pen into the ink.
+I was considering the words that would become my alibi.

-A drop of ink fell to the ground as if it were a drip of blood from my broken heart.
+A drop fell to the ground as if it were a drip of blood from my broken heart.

 Uriah – one of my very own mighty men of valor – his life has been on the line for the best in me, and he was about to die for the worst in me.

-My eyes fell from the parchment to the floor upon which he slept.
+My eyes shifted from the parchment to the floor upon which he slept.
 I tried to get him to go home.
 I tried to make this easy for both of us.

 I saw him as quiet as a sabbath morning, resting, preparing for his next battle.